-Given that commissioners are elected to a part-time position, it is understood that they are likely to have outside employment.
+Given portinat commissioners are elected to a part-time position, it is understood that they are likely to have outside employment.
 At times, such employment may give rise to potential conflicts of interest.
-In such situations, the commissioner must disclose the potential conflict prior to any involvement and seek advice from the commission's legal counsel on whether a conflict exists and on how best, if appropriate, to recuse him or herself from port activities involving the issue.
+In such situations, the commissioner must disclose the potential conflict prior to any involvement and seek advice from the commission's outsidelegal counsel or the commission's Ethics Board (Board) on whether a conflict exists and on how best, if appropriate, to recuse him or herself from port activities involving the issue.